tothaval/AidingElementsUserInterface/testrun/readme.txt

 right click on surface: instantiate a right click element, which allows
 	you to quit the application or shutdown your computer

+Link and FileLink elements neet to be setup.
+From top to bottom you'll need to first select a file, a folder or insert a webadress, next line you can alter the linktext and lastly you can finalize your work by hitting the "setup link" button. to reset a Link or FileLink element, hold CTRL and left click onto the element.

 F1: instantiate Manual element (english language only), __WIP__